pchain-org/pchain-guide/pchaindoc/source/wallet/LightWallet.rst

 .. image:: ../_static/wallet/delegate0.png

 2. Please make sure which chain and Candidate you want to delegate to.
 Then Click “Join”.
 3. Fill in the delegate amount with at least 1,000 PI.
+Ensure there is at least 0.00021 PI left in your balance for paying the gas fee.
 The invite code is optional here, it’s designed for some programmes (not released now).

 .. image:: ../_static/wallet/delegate1.png